PensaClub/pensa-club-platform/server/README.md

   - **/auth/login** : Responsible for registering a new user.
 It requires user details like email, and password.
   - **/auth/logout** : Responsible for logging out the user from the system.
   - **/auth/request-reset-password** : Used to request a password reset.
 It expects an email address and sends a password reset link to that email.
-  - **/auth/reset-password** : Used to reset the password.
-It requires the new password, a repeated new password for confirmation, and the reset token received by email.
+  - **/auth/reset-password**: This endpoint is used to reset the user's password and supports two types of tokens: a reset token obtained via email and a JSON Web Token (JWT).
+It requires old password (mandatory only for JWT), new password, confirmation of new password, token type ('reset' or 'jwt'), and the token.

 - **_userDetailsController_** :